mvysny/ev-fi/_posts/2019-11-28-charging-network-in-finland.md

 * [Map](https://ionity.eu/)
 * Payments: with mobile app
 * Charging speed: 350kW DC
-* Cost: 8€ per charging session.
-If you need to fill up your tank, this is the cheapest and fastest option.
+* Cost: as of 1.
+February of 2020, the price increased to a ridiculous price of 0,79€ per kWh
 * Reliability: great in EU, fair in Finland (2 DC chargers on site)

-An EU-wide network of cheap and fast chargers.
+An EU-wide network of fast chargers.
 In Finland there are only three charging sites as of now, but new ones will be opened.
-Also, Ionity has roaming agreement with Latvia LV with prices of 0,15€/min; so if you travel to Latvia by car then I definitely recommend getting IONITY.
+Expensive as hell, I'll avoid.

 ## Virta